firstpersontravel/charter-docs/docs/reference/conditions.md

 ---

 A condition is how you create logic and branching in your experience.
-## And
+## All

-Condition passes only if all the subconditions pass.
+A condition that passes only if all of its subconditions pass.

 | Field | Type | Description |